nathaneltitane/dextop/README.md

 To acess the linux distribution image you've selected, type ```container-session -u termux``` and then initialize the session with ```container-session -o```: it is recognizable by the fuschia username prompt.

-**The user 'termux' is the default username that is utilized during the automatic container setup.**
+**User 'termux' is the default username that is utilized during the automatic container setup.**

 It is used to identify a default user under the Linux-based distribution image you've selected and can be edited.